What are Chinese Card Games?

 Chinese card games are a popular pastime among the general public, either as a medium for conversation or for gambling.
 Playing cards are believed to have originated from China, dating as far back as the 13th century.
 Classic China card games used special cards based on the local currency at the time, though a more modern take uses the 52 poker cards.

 What is the History of Chinese Card Games?

 Due to the simplicity of the rules, Chinese card games have been adapted to the modern 52-card poker deck.
-Further modifications make modern Chinese card games like DaLaoEr understandable and enjoyable across the globe, since it incorporates more western fundamentals such as straights and Full Houses.
+Further modifications make modern games like DaLaoEr understandable and enjoyable across the globe since they incorporate more Western fundamentals such as Straights and Full Houses.
 Naturally, Chinese card games now use cards made from more modern materials, such as synthetic plastic.

 Da Lao Er 大老二